News channel

 Some RTA tools are simple.
 Others are shockingly advanced.

-At the low end, you’ve got push/fold charts or preflop hand guides.
-Nothing fancy – just color-coded ranges that tell you what to do in common spots.
-But even those are off-limits if you consult them during play.
+On the low end of the scale you’ve got push/fold charts or preflop hand charts.
+Nothing fancy – just color-coded ranges of what to do in common spots.
+But even those are forbidden if you look them up in the middle of play.

-Modern RTA tools can hook into your poker client, read your current hand, and run real-time solver queries.
+Nowadays RTA tools can interface with your poker client, read your current hand and execute a real-time solver queries.
 Some use massive pre-solved databases.
-Others tap into a second “dream machine” PC that crunches Game Theory Optimal (GTO) solutions on the fly.
+And others pull from a second “dream machine” PC that calculates Game Theory Optimal (GTO) solutions on the fly.
 The result?
-A near-instant recommendation – what to bet, when to fold, how much to raise.
+An almost instantaneous recommendation – what to bet, when to fold, how much to raise.

 What Are the Most Popular RTA Tools?

-• GTO Wizard: Meant for post-game study, but some players use it live to get solver-approved plays.
-Sites now check for overlapping usage.
+• GTO Wizard: Designed for post-game review, but some players play with it open to find solver-approved lines in real time.
+Sites are now validated against other used ones.

-• PioSOLVER: One of the earliest GTO solvers.
-Too slow for real-time use on its own – but players store its outputs and use them mid-hand.
+• PioSOLVER: One of the first and most popular GTO solvers.
+Too sluggish to be used in real time by itself – but instead players save its results and apply them mid-hand.

-Even a simple equity calculator becomes RTA if it tells you your odds and you use that info to decide in the moment.
+Even something as basic as an equity calculator is now RTA if it spits out your odds and you use that information to make a snap decision.
 Rule of thumb?
-If it influences your real-time decision, it’s RTA.
+If it affects your split-second decision on the fly, it’s RTA.

 How Are Players Using RTA – and Who’s Getting Caught?

-Unfortunately, RTA use isn’t limited to shady low-stakes grinders.
-Some of the biggest names in poker have been accused – or caught – using it.
+Unfortunately, shady low-stakes grinders aren’t the only ones using RTA.
+Among the biggest names in poker, many have been accused of — or caught using — it.

-• Fedor Kruse: The “dream machine” scandal.
-Kruse allegedly used a second PC to feed him solver answers during play.
-He was banned, and his funds were seized.
+• Fedor Kruse: The ‘‘dream machine’’ scandal.
+Kruse also reportedly leaned on a second PC to feed him solver answers as he played.
+He was banned and had his funds impounded.

-• Ali Imsirovic & Jake Schindler: Tournament crushers banned from GGPoker under RTA-related accusations.
-Even PokerGO disinvited them from live events.
+• Ali Imsirovic & Jake Schindler: Tournament crushers locked out of GGPoker Account-sharing allegations due to RTA use.
+Even PokerGO uninvited them to live events.

-Bottom line: this isn’t a hypothetical issue.
-It’s real, it’s happening, and players – big and small – are paying the price.
+The bottom line: this isn’t an abstract problem.
+It’s real, it’s happening and players — both big and small — are paying the cost.

 How Do Poker Sites Detect RTA?

-Detection is a cat-and-mouse game, but the mice are losing.
+It’s a cat-and-mouse game, and the mice are losing.

-• Solver Cross-Referencing: GTO Wizard now logs usage data.
-If you play a hand at 10:17 and the same spot was solved in Wizard at 10:17… you’ve got a problem.
+• Solver Cross-Reference: GTO Wizard is now gathering some statistics(outputs).
+If you play a hand at 10:17 and that same spot was solved in Wizard at 10:17… you’re in trouble.

-• Interviews & Screen Shares: In extreme cases, sites request player interviews or supervised play sessions to confirm suspicions.
+• Interviews & Screen Shares: In rare cases websites ask for player interviews or to watch the suspicious activity in game.

 Detection rates?
 PokerStars claims over 95%.
-GGPoker’s caught dozens using Wizard in real time.
-So even if you’re slick, odds are you’ll eventually slip up.
+Dozens using Wizard in real time have been caught at GGPoker’s tables.
+So even if you’re slick, chances are you will get sloppy eventually.

 What Happens If You’re Caught?